shitcoinswap/.github/profile/README.md

 # Welcome to the Shitcoin Society

-We are building [Shitcoin Swap](https://github.com/shitcoinsociety/shitcoinswap), an open-source alternative to Coinbase, Kraken, etc.
+We are building [Shitcoin Swap](https://github.com/shitcoinsociety/shitcoinswap), the open-source alternative to Coinbase, Kraken, etc.

-To invest, or claim a stake in our Revenue Share Token ($RST), head on over to [https://www.shitcoinswap.com/$RST](https://www.shitcoinswap.com/$RST).
+To support this project, please consider becoming a shareholder by purchasing our [Revenue Share Token ($RST)](https://www.shitcoinswap.com/$rst).